gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 Rk\sum_{t=a}^b \frac {1} {L(t)} = Rk(\sum_{t=0}^b \frac {1} {L(t)} - \sum_{t=0}^{a-1} \frac {1} {L(t)})
 $$

-Based on that equation the implementation in the smart contract can be written:
+Based on that equation the implementation in the program can be written:
 ```rust
 (staker.balance * self.tokens_per_stake) / DECIMALS_FACTOR + staker.reward_allowed - staker.reward_debt - staker.distributed
 ```

-### Contract description
+### Program description

-The admin initializes the contract by transmitting information about the staking token, reward token and distribution time (`InitStaking` message).
+The admin initializes the program by transmitting information about the staking token, reward token and distribution time (`InitStaking` message).

 Admin can view the Stakers list (`GetStakers` message).
 The admin can update the reward that will be distributed (`UpdateStaking` message).